Find Grad Schools

 34% Racial-Ethnic Minorities*

 University of Phoenix - Arizona comes in at #4 on our list of the most popular colleges offering master's degrees in medical ethics.
 Roughly 89,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,153 per year.
-For the 2020-2021 academic year, 140 master's degrees were handed out to medical ethics majors at UOPX - Arizona.
-About 96% of this group were women, and 34% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,239 per year.
+During the most recent year for which we have data, 140 people received their master's degree in medical ethics from UOPX - Arizona.
+Of these students, 93% were women and 34% were members of underrepresented racial-ethnic groups.

 #5